Saturday, August 20, 2011

 20.08.11.
 Quake trashed SE roof & walls, Holy Trinity Avonside, Lychgate Cl, post June 13 quake

-Graveyard sign by steel mesh fence cordon: PLEASE USE UNBREAKABLE CONTAINERS FOR FLOWERS.
-Too late, pre quakes, church authorities hadn't strengthened the church, making it unbreakable.
-They'd had years to do so.
+Graveyard sign by the steel-mesh-fence-cordon: PLEASE USE UNBREAKABLE CONTAINERS FOR FLOWERS.
+Too late, as pre-quakes church authorities hadn't strengthened the church, making it unbreakable.
+They had years to do so!

 20.08.11.
 Cemetery sign, steel mesh fence cordon, Holy Trinity Avonside, Lychgate Cl, post June 13 quake